MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-pipeline-artifact-v2.md

 **`artifactName`** - **Artifact name**<br>
 Input alias: `artifact`. `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The name of the artifact to download.
-If left empty, it will download all artifacts associated to the pipeline run.
+Specifies the name of the artifact to download.
+If the value is left empty, the task downloads all artifacts associated with the pipeline run.
 <!-- :::editable-content-end::: -->
 <br>